 Master of International Taxation (MIntTax)

-The MIntTax requires the completion of 48 credit points of coursework, equivalent to eight units of study.
-Each subject is equivalent to six credit points.
+The MIntTax requires the completion of 48 credit points of units of study.
+Each unit of study is equivalent to six credit points.

 |ATTENDANCE||CREDIT POINTS(CP) PER SEMESTER||MAXIMUM